ESGF/esgf.github.io/idp-registration.md

 This completes the registration of the ESGF Application's client.
 Next, the application must be configured to use the **IDP Proxy** as an *Identity Provider*.
 This configuration will look different depending on what kind of OIDC support you are using.

-In the following steps, we will assume that we are configuring a Django web application using the `mozilla-django-oidc` authentication backen.
+As an example, we will assume that we are configuring a Django web application using the `mozilla-django-oidc` authentication backen.
 Since this configuration requires direct access to the web application's deployment, it can obviously only be done by someone with privileges access to the deployment (i.e. the *RP Administrator*).

-5.
+The steps for this are detailed in the _mozilla-django-oidc documentation_.